Welcome to this directory of women’s centres and specialist women’s services based and operating in Suffolk.

 Support for women in Suffolk with Perinatal challenges

-For pregnant women, new mothers, and those with babies and toddlers under two, accessing comprehensive antenatal, postnatal, and perinatal support is essential during their transition into motherhood.
-Specialist services are available for women separated from their children, those involved with children’s social care, and pregnant women in prison or at risk of removal, including those in mother and baby units.
+For pregnant women and girls, new mothers and those with babies and toddlers under 2, accessing antenatal, postnatal and perinatal support and services is vital during their journey into motherhood.
+Specialist services for women separated from their children, in contact with the children’s social care system, and for pregnant women in prison, on mother & baby units and at risk of removal, specialist services are also available.